 Frank Maes is master in Diplomatic Sciences (Ghent University, 1984), Shipping Law (UFSIA, Antwerp, 1986) and Doctor in Law (Ghent University, 1996).
 He is professor at the Faculty of Law of Ghent University, head of the Department of European, Public and International Law, director of the Maritime Institute and president of the Educational Commission of the MSc in Maritime Science.
 His research is focused on international environmental law, law of the sea and maritime spatial planning.

 Study Trip and Field Trips

-Since January 2016, Theo Notteboom holds the Port of Ghent Chair at the Maritime Institute of Ghent University.
+Since January 2016, Theo Notteboom holds the North Sea Port Chair at the Maritime Institute of Ghent University.
 He is council member and former president of the International Association of Maritime Economists (IAME), was president of ITMMA and chairman of the Board of Directors of the Belgian Institute of Transport Organizers (BITO).
 Theo published extensively on port and maritime economics and management: his work is widely cited and he has received many prestigious awards for his study of ports.
 He is a rapporteur/expert to leading organizations in the field and has been involved in various academic research programs and consultancy studies on the maritime industry and logistics topics.
 He is also editor of different academic journals and co-director of PortEconomics, a knowledge dissemination platform on port studies.